-Museum of Natural Curiosity
+Second Saturday of each month at 11 am: Museum of Natural Curiosity

 Have you ever wondered about winged warblers?
 Have you been curious about carnivorous condors?
 Come explore at our Birdosity program.
 Discover the life of birds, brush up on your identification skills and learn about a variety of bird related topics.
 Whether you are an eggs-pert or have a new found love of birds, Birdosity is a program the whole family will enjoy.

-Museum of Natural Curiosity
+First Saturday of each month at 10:30 am: Museum of Natural Curiosity

-Museum of Ancient Life
+Third Saturday of each month at 11 am: Museum of Ancient Life

 Featuring new activities each week, Monday Nights at Thanksgiving Point focus on a single theme with various activities designed to entertain and educate the whole family.

 February 20 | Let's Make Tracks | 5 pm

 Have you ever seen a footprint in the sand?
 Check out the awesome dinosaur tracks we have in the museum!
 We’ll learn how tracks are made, and even make some of our own.

 February 27 | Mighty Megafauna | 5 pm